When it comes to payment processors, there are a lot of different options on the market.

 35.)
 Accept High-Risk Transactions

 If your business is in a high-risk industry, you accept high-risk transactions, or your credit is not quite where you want it to be, your processor needs to accept high-risk transactions.
-Here is my review of the best high-risk payment processors.

 What does a payment processor do?

-Whichever payment processor you use, they will essentially act as the middleman between your business and your customer’s bank.
+Whichever payment processor you use will essentially act as the middleman between your business and your customer’s bank.
 The payment processor will process the payment and then deposit the funds into your merchant account.
 Your customer’s bank may also hold onto a small portion of the funds (known as a reserve) to protect against any potential chargebacks that may occur.

 What are the features of a good payment system?